senses-smart-mirror/senses-scripts/README.md

 # Senses - Smart Mirror Scripts
 Severals scripts to work with the Senses - Smart Mirror software.

  > Please note that you can also use Senses CLI.
 You can find it on NPM.
-[Senses CLI](https://senses-mirror.io)
+[Senses CLI](https://senses-smartmirror.com).

+## Installation

+For a full installation on Raspberry Pi use the following:

+bash -c  "$(curl -sL https://raw.githubusercontent.com/senses-smart-mirror/senses-scripts/main/lib/raspberry-pi-install.sh)"

 ## How to use